Indigenous Cultural Heritage In Europe

 Introduction

 This report presents a discussion on the issue of cultural heritage of the indigenous peoples and discusses how effectively the regional systems of Europe are indigenous rights in this context.
 At the outset, it needs to be mentioned that indigenous and non-indigenous people formulate knowledge about culture and cultural heritage in different ways; indigenous culture is usually best expressed by those who experience it as their own culture.
 Indigenous epistemology is unique in that it is derived from the fact that indigenous cultures are “living cultures”.
-This unique aspect of the indigenous culture deserves special consideration from the perspective of indigenous cultural heritage.
+This unique aspect of the indigenous culture deserves special consideration from the perspective of indigenous cultural heritage, which can be explored further with anthropology dissertation help.

 Whatsapp